jocalao001/holbertonschool-low_level_programming/functions_nested_loops/README.md

        Write a function that prints 10 times the alphabet, in lowercase, followed by a new line.

-### 3. alphABET:
+### 3. islower:

-       Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
+       Write a function that checks for lowercase character.

 ### 4. When I was having that alphabet soup, I never thought that it would pay off: